-SCGS believes in using a holistic approach in the teaching of English Language and Literature.
-English Language competency is essential for communicating in the real world – it provides opportunities for personal development and promotes confidence in social interaction.
+At SCGS, we imbue our girls with a deep appreciation of the beauty of the English Language and Literature.
+English Language competency provides opportunities for personal development and promotes confidence in social interaction.
 Literature develops one’s sensitivity to how language can persuade and evoke emotions.
-Through Literature, girls will learn to appreciate the human condition and in the process, understand life in all its multifaceted dimensions.
+Through Literature, girls learn to appreciate the human condition and in the process, understand life in all its multifaceted dimensions.

-Through the study of a selection of literary texts such as novels, plays and poetry, as well as current affairs, girls are equipped with competencies in creative writing and oralty.
-In the Lower Secondary, Language and Literature are fused together in the Language Arts Programme, where the expression of ideas is not just through print media but also through film and electronic media.
-The approach to teaching and learning is multimodal.
-At the Upper Secondary, English Language and Literature are taught as separate subjects in preparation for the GCE O-Level and the Integrated Programme Examinations. .
-An SCGS girl will either offer Literature-in-English as a Pure Subject or as an Elective Subject (in combination with Social Studies) for the O – level track.
+Through the study of a wide selection of literary texts such as novels, plays and poetry, we nurture our girls to cultivate a keen sensitivity to the written word.
+In the Lower Secondary, our students enjoy the Language Arts Programme – a fusion of Language and Literature.
+The approach to teaching and learning is multimodal, through both print and non-print media.
+At the Upper Secondary, English Language and Literature are taught as separate subjects in preparation for the GCE O-Level and the Integrated Programme Examinations.
+An SCGS girl will either offer Literature in English as a full subject or as an elective (in combination with Social Studies) for the O-Level track.

-Our programme aims to develop the student’s abilities in communicating with others, and their appreciation of language, drama and the arts.
-We believe in the importance of providing opportunities for exposure to literary forms beyond the classroom, such as visits to the theatre, enrichment workshops and overseas excursions.
-As part of the accelerated curriculum in the SCGS Talent Programme, we offer enhanced language programmes and activities to prepare students for communication with the global community.
-Programmes such as the Oral Communication course and Flim Appreciation are conducted with the aim of empowering girls to think, write and speak confidently, and hence prepare them for meaningful roles in society.
+Our programmes aim to develop our students’ abilities to communicate effectively with others, and their appreciation of language, drama and the arts.
+We believe in the importance of providing opportunities for exposure to literary forms beyond the classroom, such as visits to the theatre, enrichment workshops and overseas trips such as the Literature Study Trip to the United Kingdom which exposes our students to literary history and a wide range of theatre experiences.